aagedal/resolve_python_export_ftp/README.md

 ### Shorthand of what this does:
 1. It gets info about the current project.
 2. Finds the active timeline, then renders that timeline in the specified format: current version is in XDDCAM MPEG 2, but thats easy to change.
 3. Once the file is done rendering the script will upload to the specified FTP-server using a password and username.
 Both encoded as base64.
+You need to update the script with your info here, or the script will fail.
 4. Upload progress can be tracked if you open the DaVinci Resolve console: Workspace -> Console.

 ## Install location for the Python Script: